pkannuri/-cardiovascular-disease-prediction/README.md

 Cadio Catch Diseases is a company that specializes in detecting heart disease in the early stages.
 Its business model is service type, that is, the company offers an early diagnosis of cardiovascular disease for a certain price.

 Currently, the diagnosis of cardiovascular disease is made manually by a team of specialists.
 The current accuracy of the diagnosis varies between 55% and 65%, due to the complexity of the diagnosis and also the fatigue of the team who take turns to minimize the risks.
-O custo de cada diagnóstico, incluindo os aparelhos e a folha de pagamento dos analistas, gira em torno de $ 1,000.00.

 The price of the diagnosis, paid by the client, varies according to the precision achieved by the team of specialists, the client pays R$ 500.00 for every 5% accuracy above 50%.
 For example, for an accuracy of 55%, the diagnosis costs R$ 500.00 for the client, for an accuracy of 60%, the value is R$ 1000.00 and so on.
 If the diagnostic accuracy is 50%, the customer does not pay for it.

 ### Objective